-- At least 124 credits - An overall GPA of 2.00. - The completion of the Core and Residency Requirements. - A grade of C- or better is required in Math 130 - The completion of the Psychology Major Course Requirements outlined below, including the completion of the Senior Essay, via the capstone sequence (Psychology 490, 491, and 492).
+- At least 124 credits - An overall GPA of 2.00. - The completion of the Core and Residency Requirements. - A grade of C- or better in all courses used to fulfill major requirements. - The completion of the Psychology Major Course Requirements outlined below, including the completion of the Senior Essay, via the capstone sequence (Psychology 490, 491, and 492).
 The Senior Essay is under the supervision of a Bryn Athyn College faculty member.
 Proposals for this Senior Essay must be submitted to and accepted by the psychology faculty.